hcjimmy/dic/Readme.md

 cmake --install .
 ```

-The last command may require root.
+The command `cmake --install .` may require root.
 If like me, you prefer local installations, replace it with:

 ```
 cmake --install . --prefix ~/.local